Piyushgaur26/chat_app/README.md

 # Swiftly - Flutter Chat App

-**Swiftly** is a real-time chat application built with Flutter, utilizing Firebase for both frontend and backend.
-The app provides a smooth user experience with features like profile picture upload during sign-up, real-time messaging, and push notifications.
+**Swiftly** is a real-time chat application built with Flutter, utilizing Firebase for authentication, chat storage, and push notifications.
+It offers a smooth user experience with features like profile picture upload during sign-up and push notifications for new messages.

 ## Features